 Killing poison ivy with chemical herbicides is faster than organic pulling, but even the strongest herbicides must be applied several times before being able to fully eradicate poison ivy.

-Both glyphosate and triclopyr herbicides are both good poison ivy killers.
-The best way in how to get rid of poison ivy with these herbicides is to apply the herbicide to the leaves of the poison ivy plant.
+The best way in how to get rid of poison ivy with herbicides is to apply it to the leaves of the poison ivy plant.

 Like pulling, the poison ivy will regrow, as even the most powerful herbicide will not kill all of the roots.
 But as the poison ivy plant regrows, spray the herbicide on any new growth.
 A few applications on new growth will deplete the poison ivy plant's ability to regrow and the plant will die back completely